-Whether or not you identify as an Addict, craving is a distraction, and distraction can kill.
+Whether or not you identify as an addict, craving is a distraction, and distractions can kill.

 I looked over my right shoulder to the middle lane on the Grand Central Parkway.
 I was crossing the dotted white line when a van I hadn’t seen came hurtling toward me.
 We were about to collide, so I cut the steering wheel back to the left.
 About to hit the thick highway fence, I cut back hard to the right.

 Next thing I know, my car is spinning across the parkway at 60 miles an hour.

 One full circle.
 “Shit!”

 I slammed to a stop in the center lane facing oncoming traffic.
 Hundreds of cars traveling west on the GCP stopped short to avoid hitting me and each other.
 For a second that lasted a hundred years, I watched the cars stop on a dime like dominoes falling in reverse.